Wise Payroll Setup (Formerly TransferWise)

 Example:

 Your organization has USD set as its currency.
 The owner sends a transfer in USD, and you get the email to accept it.
 The procedure is straightforward: please, fill the form with the bank details you get from Wise.
-After that, the money will land up on your Wise USD balance.
+After that, the money will land on your Wise USD balance.
 If needed, you may convert it to the currency of your choice, e.g., PHP, and send a transfer to your local bank where you have your account in PHP.

 Please click here to learn more about how to prepare your Wise account for payroll.
 Each member needs to create a Wise borderless balance with an associated bank detail as shown below to receive funds in the same currency.
 To get bank details for your borderless account balance, click on the currency on your Wise sidebar then click on the Get bank details button.

-If your organization sends USD to you, you have to fill the form to accept USD overseas every time due to legal restrictions.
+If your organization sends USD to you, you have to fill out the form to accept USD overseas every time due to legal restrictions.

 The second approach: accepting a transfer to your local bank directly